 The ring muscle up is one of the most common goals we get from new members.

-Here are the top 5 drills we teach in our Gymnastics classes that have helped dozen of members gets their first ring muscle up.
+Here are the top 5 drills we teach in our Calisthenics classes that have helped dozen of members gets their first ring muscle up.

 1. False Grip

 The muscle-up is a combination of a pull-up and a dip, but being able to simply do pull-ups and dips doesn’t make one capable of doing a muscle-up.

 We need to be able to master the ‘false grip’ in order to turn a strong pull-up into a position where we can do a dip.

 Spending time hanging in the false grip will help you develop the strength & mobility through your forearms, biceps and wrists to be able to hold the false grip throughout the whole muscle up.

 Training the False Grip:

 - Aim for 5 sets of 15 second hangs in your first session.